 A long acquaintance with the literature of the Witnesses leads one to the conclusion that they live in the intellectual 'twilight zone.'
 That is, most of their members, even their leaders, are not well educated and not very intelligent.
 Whenever their literature strays onto the fields of philosophy, academic theology, science or any severe mental discipline their ideas at best mirror popular misconceptions, at worst they are completely nonsensical.—p.
 116.

 This website contains articles critiquing various teachings and claims made by the Watchtower Society in various media.
-The upshot of these critiques is that the religion of Jehovah's Witnesses, led by its Governing Body, is not only quite ignorant of reality, but deliberately so.
-That deliberate ignorance means that the leaders are often dishonest, spurred on by their desire that certain things be so even when ugly reality says different.
+The upshot of these critiques is that the religion of Jehovah's Witnesses, led by its Governing Body, is not only ignorant of reality, but willingly so.
+That deliberate ignorance means that the leaders are often dishonest because of their desire that certain things be so even when reality says different.

 The very Bible that the Witnesses claim to revere condemns such dishonesty:

 Will you bring unfair arguments for God?
 Will you tell lies on his behalf?
 Will you be sycophants of the Almighty?
 Will you be special pleaders for God?
 Will it be well when he probes you?
 Can you deceive him like a man?
 No, he will punish you, if you are sycophants of his in secret.
 Should not his majesty cause you to shudder?
 Should not the dread of him seize you?
 Your maxims crumble like mere ashes, your arguments collapse like mounds of clay.—Job 13:7-12; James Moffat Translation.